Scheduler: Running Your Nodes

 Execution Order

 Lower order number = runs first.
-This is how you ensure data flows correctly:
+This is how you ensure data flows correctly through your system:

 | Order | Node | Why This Order |